 Salted caramel frosting!
 So addictive you could eat it with a spoon.
 I did, actually, under the pretence that I had to taste whether it was JUST RIGHT.
 Amazingly, it just kept getting righter.
 I did it for you, dear reader, in the name of recipe testing.
 My job does have its perks.

-This is the best salted caramel frosting I've ever repeatedly tasted, and it made my gloomy November day.
+This is the best salted caramel frosting I've ever repeatedly tasted, and it made my day.

-Plus, one entire keto gingerbread cupcake plus frosting is only 2.8g net carbs!
+Plus, one entire gingerbread muffin plus frosting is only 2.8g net carbs!

 Ingredients